 You can use 1Password to fill and save passwords in Safari and other apps on your iOS device.

 Drag and drop to fill in other apps on your iPad

 On your iPad, you can use Multitasking to open 1Password and another app at the same time.
 To open 1Password in Slide Over:

 - Swipe up from the bottom of the screen to open the Dock.

 - On the Dock, touch and hold 1Password, then drag it to the screen.
 To open 1Password in Split View, drag it to the right or left edge of the screen.

-While using Multitasking, you can drag and drop item details, like usernames and passwords, from 1Password to other apps.
+While using Multitasking, you can drag item details, like usernames and passwords, from 1Password to other apps.

 Quickly access your favorite items